An Iterative Optimizing Framework for Radiology Report Summarization with ChatGPT: Background and Related Works

 After the emergence of BERT~\cite{kenton2019bert}, BioBERT~\cite{lee2020biobert} pre-trained BERT using large-scale biomedical corpora, surpassing previous methods in a variety of medical-related downstream tasks such as named entity recognition, relationship extraction, and question answering.
 This work explored the path of using pre-trained language models within the biomedical domain.
-Similar, Clinical BERT~\cite{huang2019clinicalbert} pre-trained BERT using clinical notes and fine-tuned it for the task of predicting hospital readmission.
-And \cite{du2020biomedical} pre-trained a domain-aware bidirectional language model on large-scale biomedical corpora, and fine-tuned it for extractive summarization tasks in the biomedical domain.
-UmlsBERT~\cite{michalopoulos2021umlsbert} proposed a contextual embedding model that integrates domain knowledge during the pre-training process via a novel knowledge augmentation strategy, and outperformed existing domain-specific methods on common named-entity recognition (NER) and clinical natural language inference tasks.
-WGSUM~\cite{hu2021word} constructed a word graph from the findings section of radiology report by identifying the salient words and their relations, and proposed a graph-based model WGSUM to generate impressions with the help of the word graph.
-ChestXrayBERT~\cite{cai2021chestxraybert} pre-trained BERT using a radiology-related corpus and combined it as an encoder with a Transformer decoder~\cite{vaswani2017attention} to perform the diagnostic report summarization task. \cite{hu2022graph} utilized a graph encoder to encode the word graph during pre-training to enhance the text extraction ability of the model, and introduced contrast learning to reduce the distance between keywords.
+Similar, ClinicalRadioBERT~\cite{rezayi2022clinicalradiobert} pre-trained a BERT model and proposed a knowledge-infused few-shot learning (KI-FSL) approach that leverages domain knowledge for understanding radiotherapy clinical notes.
+ChestXrayBERT~\cite{cai2021chestxraybert} pre-trained BERT using a radiology-related corpus and combined it as an encoder with a Transformer decoder to perform the diagnostic report summarization task.
+And WGSUM~\cite{hu2021word} constructed a word graph from the findings section of radiology report by identifying the salient words and their relations, and proposed a graph-based model WGSUM to generate impressions with the help of the word graph. \cite{hu2022graph} utilized a graph encoder to encode the word graph during pre-training to enhance the text extraction ability of the model, and introduced contrast learning to reduce the distance between keywords.
 Its results on AIG outperform the previous methods.
 All the above methods have achieved good results in the medical text domain based on the pre-trained language model, but still have the problem of poor generalization due to the low complexity of the model.